c41x/cpptoolset/README.md

 More info: http://git-scm.com/book/en/v2/Git-Tools-Submodules

 ### Preparing project and compiling dependencies
+- install NASM (nasm executable must be in path)
 - go to `project` directory.
 - run script `init.bat` (on Windows) or `sh init.sh` (on Linux)